mike99mac/minimy-mike99mac/hardware/README.md

 **NOTE:** The left and right enclosures may be changed to passive radiators for a better quality sound ... stand by ...

-The subwoofer and mid-ranges are protected with grills, while the passive radiators are unprotected because they’re the cheapest to replace and they look kinda cool naked.
+The subwoofer and mid-ranges are protected with grills, while the passive radiators are unprotected because they’re the cheapest to replace and they look kinda cool "naked".

 There is a 3.5mm headphone jack on the left, and an *aux in* jack on the right.

 ![](parts-front-view.jpg)
 *Front view of boombox carcase and parts*

-The next picture shows an amp on the left, a RasPi 5 and a Hifiberry “DAC HAT” to greatly improve the audio.
+This picture shows an amp on the left, a RasPi 5 and a Hifiberry “DAC HAT” to greatly improve the audio in the center.
 Two power supplies are needed: 24V for the amp and 5V for the computer; thus the need for an electrical outlet.
 On the left is a USB microphone.
 In the center are three pushbuttons for previous track, stop/pause, and next track.
 The amp has an on/off/volume control on the right, treble and bass controls in the middle, and subwoofer volume and cutoff frequency on the left.
 You can Bluetooth directly to the amp and bypass the computer.

 ![](parts-back-view.jpg)
 *Back view of boombox carcase and parts*